Men - Do you Know which Toxins are in your Personal Care Products?

 3) Coal Tar - Neutrogena T-Gel Shampoo and other dandruff shampoos.

-- Already banned in the European Union (EU).
+- They are already banned in the European Union (EU).
 Coal tar is a known human carcinogen found in personal products and cosmetics.

 - Hormone disruptors and can cause antibiotic-resistant bacteria.